ocopea/documentation/docs/contributing.md

 ## T-Model

-The T-Model philosphy is a condensed version of few core agile practices that help:
+The T-Model philosphy is a condensed version of a few core Agile practices that help:

 * deliver small increments of work in progress, while
 * maintaining known good state

-Figure below describes at a high level how this can be accomplished in an agile development environment:
+The figure below describes at a high level how this can be accomplished in an Agile development environment:

 ![Alt text](T-model.jpg)